-After a year of baking cookies at a French bakery in Oakland and five years cooking on the line for James Beard-winning chefs such as Hiro Sone, Michael Schlow, and Nate Appleman, I started writing about food and restaurants.
+After a year of baking cookies at a French bakery in Oakland and five years cooking on the line in restaurants across the country, I started writing about food and restaurants.
 A16 Food and Wine, my first book, received the IACP 2009 Cookbook of the Year award and the Julia Child Best First Book award.

-Since then, I have co-authored or edited more than seven books on food and wine, including Cookie Love by Mindy Segal (Ten Speed Press, 2015), The Preservation Kitchen with Paul Virant (Ten Speed, 2012), Burma Superstar, with Desmond Tan (Ten Speed Press, 2017), and Champagne, with Peter Liem (Ten Speed Press, 2017).
-My current book, due out in 2019 with Chronicle Books, is Lavash, with John Lee and Ara Zada.
+Since then, I have co-authored or edited more than eight books on food and wine.
+My current book, due out in 2019 with Chronicle Books, is Lavash, with fellow Armenian food enthusiasts John Lee and Ara Zada.

-On the less serious side, I'm a former college lacrosse player and unintentional Bay Area sports fan.
+I'm a former college lacrosse player--my most crushing sports memory is losing to Stanford in the Final Four my senior year.
+(So much for "defense wins championships."
+I played defense.)
+More recently, I've become an unintentional Bay Area sports fan.
 Since I grew up in California, it's only right that I've tried to surf—twice.
 But it's so much nicer to watch the waves from a distance.

 Heard: The Splendid Table